Second Passports

 However, a new federal law that took effect in 2023 makes it much more difficult to qualify for a US investor visa from a country with a citizenship by investment program in effect.
 In that situation, you must demonstrate that you have been “domiciled” in that country for at least three years.

 The term “domicile” refers to a person’s permanent home.
-To prove you are domiciled in a particular country, you need to demonstrate deeper ties to that country than any other country.
-Even living in that country for three years or longer wouldn’t necessarily make you domiciled there.
-Instead, you would need to demonstrate, in effect, that the country is the center of your vital interests.
+To prove you are domiciled in Grenada, you need to demonstrate deeper ties to that country than any other country.
+Even living in Grenada for three years or longer wouldn’t necessarily make you domiciled there.
+Instead, you would need to demonstrate that Grenada is your permanent home and the center of your vital interests.

 Table Summary